-C. c.
-O them C serve to do them."
-We are to learn so that we formation of our thoughts, attitudes, words, a e might do.
-The goal of study is the transha [,] rep Ezra 7:10 is a powerful example of the threefold have with the Scriptures.
-We considered this tex repeating until we learn to do it!
-According to the things? t only a few chapters ago, but it is worth a. a.
-To S the Law of the Lord. literally translated, "to seek."
-In our study of who seeks for great treasure. b. b.
-To P the Law of the warned that we must be "doers" of the Wo themselves (James 1:22-25; Matthew 7:21). c. c.
-To T the Law of the Lo does not share the truth that he receives bed flows into us ought to flow out to others.
-4. Ac According to the following Scriptures, how should we respond to God's commands? a. a.
-Deuteronomy 5:32-33 b. b.
+c.
+Be C to D them.
+The phrase is literally, "observe to do them."
+We are to learn so that we might do.
+The goal of study is the transformation of our thoughts, attitudes, words, and deeds.
+3. hav rep ra 7:10 is a powerful example of the threefold relationship that every believer ought to we with the Scriptures.
+We considered this text only a few chapters ago, but it is worth beating until we learn to do it!
+According to this text, Ezra set his heart to do what three ngs? a.
+To S the Law of the Lord.
+From the Hebrew word darash , which is literally translated, "to seek."
+In our study of the Word of God, we are seeking, as one who seeks for great treasure. b.
+To D the Law of the Lord.
+Throughout the Scriptures, we are warned that we must be "doers" of the Word and not merely "hearers" who delude themselves (James 1:22-25; Matthew 7:21). c.
+To T the Law of the Lord.
+It is often said that the Christian who does not share the truth that he receives becomes like a stagnant pool.
+The Word that flows into us ought to flow out to others.
+4. Ac cording to the following Scriptures, how should we respond to God's commands? a.
+Deuteronomy 5:32-33 b.
 Joshua 22:5